Astro-Sean/autophot/docs/source/autophot_instructions.rst

 **image_analysis** [ Type: *bool* ]

-	If True, save table of FWHM values for an image.
+	Save table of FWHM values for an image and produce a plot showing how the FWHM evolves over an image.
+This can be useful if you suspect that the FWHM is changing alot over the image.